HiPerCoRe/KTT/documentation/ktt_api.md

 * `size_t addArgument(const std::vector<T>& data, const ArgumentMemoryType& argumentMemoryType)`:
 Adds new vector argument to kernel.
 Argument memory type specifies whether argument is used for input or output (or both).
-Currently supported data types are double, float and int.
+Currently supported data types are double, float, int and short.
 Returns id assigned to argument by tuner.

 * `size_t addArgument(const T value)`:
 Adds new scalar argument to kernel.
 All scalar arguments are read-only.
-Currently supported data types are double, float and int.
+Currently supported data types are double, float, int and short.
 Returns id assigned to argument by tuner.

 Kernel tuning methods
 ---------------------